Statutory sick pay (SSP)

 To ensure the correct entitlement calculates, you should check the employee’s working pattern is correct.
 The working pattern determines where waiting days and qualifying days fall.

-- 1. Click the Pay Runs tab, then click Process Pay Run.
+- 1. Go to Pay Runs, then click Process Pay Run.

 - 2. Check the pay date is correct, then click Next.

-- 3. Select the relevant employee, then click Add Absence then Sickness.
+- 3. Select the relevant employee, then click Add Absence.

 |Documentation Received||If the employee has provided you with evidence of their incapacity to work, choose Yes.